 Start a Team

 Of course, while finding an activity is a good start, it’s also true that it’s hard to make it part of your social group’s lives.
-You’re unlikely to go for a hike each week unless you’re really committed, for example.
-One good idea for making a positive change and also furthering the bond you have with your friends is to start a sports team.
-The sport you choose isn’t important, so long as it’s a team sport, such as rugby or football.
+You’re unlikely to go for a hike each week unless you’re committed, for example.
+One good idea for making a positive change and furthering your bond with your friends is to start a sports team.
+The sport you choose isn’t important, so long as it’s a team sport like rugby or football.
 You can design your own football or rugby kit and then compete against other teams in the area.
-You’ll find that playing with your friends (losing and winning together) helps to take your bond to the next level.
+You’ll find that playing with your friends (losing and winning together) helps take your bond to the next level.
 And, should you ever need to raise some extra money to fund kits, equipment, etc., you could check out these fundraising ideas for sports teams and get an event organised!